Division and privatization of Japanese National Railways: The fate of JNR's enormous debt

-In a public relations document, the Ministry of Land, Infrastructure, Transport and Tourism stated: "In the final years of JNR, the government injected over 600 billion yen in subsidies in 1985 alone, yet JNR still posted losses exceeding 1 trillion yen.
-In contrast, by FY2005, the seven JR companies recorded a combined recurring profit of approximately 500 billion yen and paid about 240 billion yen in corporate and local taxes".
+By shifting to private management, JNR was transformed from a massive fiscal drain into a major source of tax revenue.
+As noted by the Ministry of Land, Infrastructure, Transport and Tourism's JNR Reform Report: "In the final years of JNR, the government injected over 600 billion yen in subsidies in 1985 alone, yet JNR still posted losses exceeding 1 trillion yen.
+In contrast, by FY2005, the seven JR companies recorded a combined recurring profit of approximately 500 billion yen and paid about 240 billion yen in corporate and local taxes."